-Google Home is one of, if not the best and most popular smart home system out there.
+Google Home is one of the best and most popular smart home systems out there.
 As a result, there are a plethora of Google Home compatible smart light bulbs to choose from.
 But, finding the right one can be quite difficult.
-Therefore, in this article, we have reviewed 10 of the best smart light bulbs that work well with Google Home.
-All of the smart light bulbs below are highly rated by their Google Home users.
-We have also made sure to include a wide range of Google smart light bulbs for all budgets in this review.
+Therefore, in this article, we have reviewed the 10 best smart light bulbs for google home.
+All of the smart light bulbs below are highly rated by their users.
+We have also made sure to include a wide range of smart bulbs for all budgets.

-LIFX is slowly becoming a household name in the world of smart home tech, so including the A19 in our list of best smart light bulbs for Google Home is a must.
-The BR30 comes with almost all the essential features that a Google Home light bulb must have, and then some.
+LIFX is a household name in the world of smart home tech lightbulbs, so including the A19 in our list of best smart light bulbs for Google Home is a must.
+The LIFX 1100-Lumen comes with all the essential features that a Google Home light bulb must have, and then some.